adamrmoss/ng-luna/README.md

 ### Window Component

-The `luna-window` component provides a Windows XP-styled window with title bar and controls.
+The `luna-window` component provides a Windows XP-styled draggable window with title bar and controls.

 **Selector:** `luna-window`